Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 I use Logic 9.
 I haven’t upgraded yet because I like the way you use it.
-I’m not one of those people who has like a thousand plug-ins on my laptop, I have a handful of things.
-I’ve bought a lot of things in the past, but I always just delete them straightaway.
+I’m not one of those people who have like a thousand plug-ins on my laptop, I have a handful of things.
+I’ve bought a lot of things in the past, but I always just delete them straight away.
 I know what I want to use, I don’t just like go into a studio with an empty head and think ‘oh, I’m just gonna like fuck around for two days and see what happens’.

 So you go into the studio with the song in your head, where do your ideas come from?

 I write them on the piano, which is always weird because like they are way happier songs.
-Piano makes everything sound way happier.
+The piano makes everything sound way happier.
 Like “Disaster”, the first single, my management asked me to send them ‘the acoustic version’.
 So, I sent them the original piano version and they were like “what the fuck is this?!”

 You’re classically trained, do you play a lot of traditional instruments?

-Yeah a lot.
+Yeah, a lot.
 Piano, drums.
 I’m a classical violinist, so any kind of stringed instrument I can play.
 Anything with brass or with wind is more complicated so I can’t deal with that, but I can play all the classic band instruments.

 I tend to use everything digital because it’s easier and faster.
 I’m not one of these people who shows off.
 I know what I have and it works.
 It works for me.
 If I want to use something out the box I wouldn’t do it myself anyway because I’m no expert, I would ask somebody else to come in and help me.